nens/threedi-results-analysis/README.rst

 Requirements
 ------------

-This plugin has the following dependencies/requirements:

-- QGIS 2.8 or 2.14 (64bit is recommended)
+- QGIS 2.8 or 2.14 (64 bit is recommended)
 - pyqtgraph (included)
-- netCDF4 (included for Windows using 64bit QGIS)
+- netCDF4 (included only for Windows using 64 bit QGIS)

 Windows
-  The package includes the dependencies 'pyqtgraph' and 'netCDF4' for 64bit installations of QGIS under Windows (tested on Windows 7 SP1 and Windows 10).
-If you are using other the 32 bit installation of QGIS, it's best to upgrade to the 64 bit version or build the Python netCDF4 including C bindings yourself.
+  The package includes the dependencies 'pyqtgraph' and 'netCDF4' for 64 bit installations of QGIS under Windows (tested on Windows 7 SP1 and Windows 10).
+If you are using the 32 bit version of QGIS, it is best to upgrade to the 64 bit version or build the Python netCDF4 including C bindings yourself.

 Linux
   Install the python netCDF4 package using ``pip install netCDF4``.
-The included pyqtgraph should be good.

 Installing the plugin